Full House (Fairport Convention album): Charts

 Full House entered the British album charts on 18 July 1970, where it stayed for 11 weeks, peaking at number 13.

 Reception and legacy

 Rolling Stone magazine's reviewer was enthusiastic, describing the album as "... an English equivalent to The Band ... they have soaked up enough of the tradition of their countryfolk that it begins to show all over, while they still maintain their roots in rock".

-Allmusic describe the album as "actually more viscerally exciting than its predecessor, Liege and Lief, if not quite as important as that record".
+AllMusic described the album as "actually more viscerally exciting than its predecessor, Liege & Lief, if not quite as important as that record".

+At Fairport's Cropredy Convention 2022, the album's line-up of Richard Thompson, Simon Nicol, Dave Mattacks, Dave Pegg, with Chris Leslie filling in for the late Dave Swarbrick, took to the Cropredy stage to perform the entire album.
+On 3 January 2023, the album was released to the public as a CD.